-The completion of a Death Grant Expression of Wish form will allow you to nominate one or more individuals or an organisation(s) to receive payment of the death grant.
+Making a Death Grant Expression of Wish form will allow you to nominate one or more individuals or an organisation(s) to receive payment of the death grant.
 This can be done within your My Pension Online account.

-The Local Government Pension Scheme (LGPS) provides cover for your family in the event of your death, with pensions for your survivor's; either your Spouse (including a same sex spouse), Registered Civil Partner or, subject to certain qualifying conditions, your eligible Co-habiting partner and even eligible Children.
+The Local Government Pension Scheme (LGPS) provides cover for your family in the event of your death, with pensions for your survivor's; either your Spouse (including a same sex spouse), Registered Civil Partner (opposite or same sex) or, subject to certain qualifying conditions, your eligible Co-habiting partner and even eligible Children.

 The survivor's pension payable to your spouse, registered civil partner or, subject to certain qualifying conditions, your eligible co-habiting partner is then payable for their lifetime.

 For a survivor's pension to be paid to your eligible Co-habiting Partner, all of the following conditions must have applied for a continuous period of at least 2 years before your death:

 - you are both free to marry or enter into a civil partnership with each other;

 - you have been living together as if you were husband and wife, or civil partners;

 - neither you have been living with someone else as if you / they were husband and wife or civil partner;